signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-classification/nonlinear-classification.md

 * Restrict the *Iris* dataset to the sepal length and sepal width variables.
 Plot the data and restrict to the two species which are *not* linearly separable from one another.
 What happens when you run `perceptron_conv()` to classify those two species?
 Plot the "solution" returned by the perceptron for some intuition.

 If the data points are iterated over in the same order each time, the weights will eventually *cycle* in the case of nonseparability, but detecting a cycle can take a long time if the sample size is large.
 Also, as you have seen, when it *does* converge, the perceptron's solution is highly dependent upon choice of random seed.
 When the training data are linearly separable *and* there exists a "gap" or "margin" between them, there are infinitely many possible choices of a valid decision boundary.
-We will see later how to resolve these problems.
+We will soon see how to resolve these problems.

 * Read more about the fascinating history of perceptrons in the Wikipedia article for Minsky and Papert's book titled [Perceptrons: an introduction to computational geometry](https://en.wikipedia.org/wiki/Perceptrons_(book)).